speedyprem/mywp/README.md

 # WordPress plugin or theme development with Docker Compose

-It provides WordPress, MariaDB, WP-CLI, PHPUnit, and the WordPress unit testing suite.
+It provides WordPress, MariaDB, WP-CLI suite for WordPress development.

 ## Set up